lbi-bruno/pyholodeck/docs/docker.rst

 Todo
 ----

-1. reduce config to simplest possible
+1. reduce config to simplest possible DONE
 2. run an e2e build from git src to docker, and that has a web server running in it.

+OK - need to run saltminion docker, and then install /tmp/.deb and then setup entrypoint to run it.
+Also need to think how to use salt master to run docker comands

+then combinemaker.py and saltmaker.py